Zisis Sarikopoulos

-Zisis Sarikopoulos (alternate spelling: Zissis) (Greek: Ζήσης Σαρικόπουλος; born March 31, 1990 in Athens, Greece) is a Greek professional basketball player for Karditsa of the Greek Basket League.
-He is 7 ft 0 in tall, and he plays at the center position.
+Zisis Sarikopoulos (alternate spelling: Zissis) (Greek: Ζήσης Σαρικόπουλος; born March 31, 1990, in Athens, Greece) is a Greek professional basketball player.
+He is 7 ft 0 in tall, and he played at the center position.
 His nickname is "Big Z".

 Early years

 Sarikopoulos began playing basketball with the youth teams of the Greek club Olympiacos.
 He played at the 2007 Jordan Brand Classic International game.

 College career

 Sarikopoulos played college basketball at UAB, with the UAB Blazers, and at Ohio State, with the Ohio State Buckeyes.
 He left Ohio State early, to play pro basketball in Greece.
 Sarikopoulos averaged 1.35 points per game in his NCAA Division I career.

 Professional career

 In 2010, Sarikopoulos began his professional career with the Greek League club Panionios.
 In 2012, he moved to the Greek club Aris.
 In 2014, he joined the Greek club AEK Athens.

 On July 17, 2016, Sarikopoulos signed with the Greek team Promitheas Patras.
 He returned to Panionios for the 2017–18 season.

 On August 22, 2018, Sarikopoulos signed with the Belarusian team Tsmoki-Minsk.

 On August 30, 2019, he signed with PAOK of the Greek Basket League.

 On March 11, 2021, he signed with Iraklis of the Greek Basket League.

 On October 5, 2021, he signed with Al Sadd of the Qatari Basketball League (QBL).

 On November 10, 2022, Sarikopoulos returned to PAOK for the rest of the season.
 He left the club after appearing in only two games and instead joined Karditsa.
+In 12 league games, he averaged 1.8 points and 2.6 rebounds in 9 minutes per contest.

+On June 11, 2024, Sarikopoulos announced his retirement from professional basketball, transitioning into the role of the general manager for his last club Iraklis.